PrinciplesDotDev/principles/documentation-close-to-code.md

 **Explains purpose of the code and can be used for generated documentation**

-Commented code, that explains the purpose of the code, is a natural application of this principle and what developers are used to doing.
+Commented code, that explains the purpose of the code, is a natural application of this principle and what developers will naturally do.

 The commented code can also be used to generate accurate documentation.
 This prevents the need for a separate file to document the API.
-Additionally, because it is next to the code it will more often be seen, referred to, monitored (e.g. a code review) and be more likely to be kept up to date.
+Additionally, because it is next to the code it will more often be seen, referred to and monitored (e.g. a code review).
+Which increases the chance it will be kept up to date.

 ### Unit tests

 **Should be next to the files being tested**

-Unit tests are concrete examples of how to interact with the code.
+Unit tests act as examples of how the code being tested can be used.
 These examples act as some of the best documentation available.
-They should be in a file right next to the source code.
-It also provides the additional benefit of being able to see which files are already tested.
+The test should be next to the file being tested.
+It also provides additional benefit of being able to see which files have already got tests.

 ### Scaffold components

 **Sit next to the component**

+[//]: # "Explain scaffolded  better"
-Scaffolded components, are components which can be loaded separately from an application.
-They are concrete examples of how to interact with code.
+Scaffolded components, are components which are loaded separately from an application.
+They act as examples of how the component can be used.
+As with unit tests, they act as some of the best documentation available.
 It explicitly shows the dependencies, how the component works and what options are available for configuring the component.

 ### Integration tests

-**Sit within the module or application level**
+**Sit within the module or application**

 Integration tests (http://softwaretestingfundamentals.com/integration-testing/), test the interaction of more than one module often using a tool such as selenium or cypress.
 Integration tests that relate to a single module, should exist next to that module if the module can be run standalone.
 Integration tests more commonly test the interaction of multiple modules interacting together and should be grouped with the application itself.